-If the Withdrawal Agreement is passed through Parliament there will be a transition period where current excise rules remain in place and the UK will be treated as if it is a Member State.
+During the transition period current excise rules remain in place and the UK will be treated as if it is a Member State.

-When the transition period comes to an end, there will either be a future agreement in place (yet to be determined) or the backstop (protocol for Ireland / Northern Ireland) will come into force.
+When the transition period comes to an end, there will either be a future agreement in place (yet to be determined) or no-deal.

 Goods that are midway through an intra-EU customs movement that begins before the end of the transition period and finishes afterwards will continue to be treated as though they are under EU law.